-There are currently some incompatibilities and differences when registering your existing Connect app on Forge.
+There are currently some differences when registering your existing Connect app on Forge.

 If you're blocked by one of these limitations, make sure you watch the related Jira issue (press W on your keyboard).
 Along with keeping you up to date, this also helps us prioritize the most needed features.